undingen/addr_perf/README.md

 On my Intel Alder Lake it seems if the address difference is 2/4GB it will be fast else slow.

-I could reproduce this behaviour on the intel cpu but also on 3 different ARM64 cpus (Graviton2, RPi4, M1 Pro) but the the bahaviour is everywhere a bit different.
+I could reproduce this behaviour on the intel cpu but also on 3 different ARM64 cpus (Graviton2, RPi4, M1 Pro) but the behaviour is everywhere a bit different.
 And the number of times the JIT calls the helper_funcs seems to make a huge difference.

 I wrote a small example which helped me confirm it: